 The encoder is composed of a stack of identical layers (4 layers for commercial requirements).
 Each layer consists of two sublayers: attention and feed-forward tournament selection sublayers (ATS and FFTS).
 The competition forms differently: MFSA races with constant residual connection and FFNN races with a weighted residual connection.
 The two parallel branches compete through backpropagation to update parameters for better performance.

-\subsubsection{ATS: Attention Tournament Selection sublayer}
+\subsubsection{ATS: Attention Tournament Selection Sublayer}

-ATS sublayer contains a multi-feature self-attention block (MFSA) and a residual connection in parallel.
-Inspired by~\cite{ET}, we extract multiple feature from the input: multi-head self-attention, $1\times 1$-convolution, and $3\times 1$-convolution in parallel.
-It can formulated as
+ATS sublayer contains a multiple-feature self-attention block (MFSA) and a residual connection in parallel.
+Inspired by~\cite{ET}, we extract multiple features from the input: multi-head self-attention, $1\times 1$-convolution, and $3\times 1$-convolution in parallel.
+It can be formulated as